NicholasMamo/multiplex-plot/docs/_sources/drawable.rst.txt

 	viz = drawable.Drawable(plt.figure(figsize=(10, 5)))

 That code block would use matplotlib's default plot.
-If you want to plot on a particular axis, or a subplot, you can create it as follows instead:
+If you want to plot on a particular axes, or a subplot, you can create it as follows instead:

 .. code-block:: python

 	import matplotlib.pyplot as plt
 	from multiplex import drawable
-	figure, axis = plt.subplots(2, 1, figsize=(10, 10))
+	figure, axes = plt.subplots(2, 1, figsize=(10, 10))
-	viz = drawable.Drawable(figure, axis[0])
+	viz = drawable.Drawable(figure, axes[0])

 To learn more about how Multiplex works, keep reading the documentation.
 If all you want is to get your hands dirty, take a look at the `examples <https://github.com/NicholasMamo/multiplex-plot/tree/master/examples>`_ directory.